 Knowledge of common wetland plants is a basic requirement of many of the aspects involved in the wetland profession and associated fields.
-Wetland plant identification is an intricate part of wetland delineations and many wetland assessment methods are dependent on this on this skill.
+Wetland plant identification is an intricate part of wetland delineations and many wetland assessment methods are dependent on this skill.

 This course is focused on identification of common Midwestern wetland plants.
 Quantitative studies from hundreds of Ohio wetlands have been used to scientifically determine the most common species.
 While many more plants will be covered, there is a special emphasis given to the 25 to 50 most common plants occurring in wetlands and participants should be competent in identifying them upon course completion.

 Instruction will include plant taxonomy and nomenclature along with an overview of how plants are used to determine wetland quality.
 The use of taxonomic keys in Newcomb's Wildflower Guide and other guides will be demonstrated in the classroom so that they can be of value in the field.
 The day will end with a visit to a wetland so that participants can begin to learn the field methods that facilitate the identification of wetland plant species.

 This part of the course will be comprised of field visits to diverse Ohio wetlands.
 Participants will become acquainted with a variety of wetland plants while focusing on learning to identify the most common species.
 The range of wetlands visited will give students exposure to emergent, shrub, and forest wetland plant communities and will provide students with hands-on experience in recognizing the morphological characteristics used to identify wetland plants.

 * This course is certified by the Society of Wetland Scientists Professional Certification Program.